top of page

 • Movement feels controlled

-The elbow has to compensate and fingers grip harder
+When it doesn’t, the elbow has to compensate, and fingers grip harder.

 Why Climbers Over-Grip